Desoroxxx/Wither-Config/README.md

 - The Wither unarmored fly height
 - The Wither summoning sequence length
 - The Wither summoning sequence end explosion strength
+- Whether the Wither should attempt to break blocks around it when targeting a player
+- The Wither ability to break fluids
 - The Wither skulls damage
 - The Wither skulls magic damage
 - The Wither skulls heal towards the Wither when getting a kill
 - The Wither skulls explosion strength
 - The Wither skulls potion effects
-- Whether the Wither should attempt to break blocks around it when targeting a player
+- The boat jail fix
+- The boat jail fix tick delay
+- The boat jail fix range

 *Something is missing?
 Go on the issue page and suggest it*